istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ### Enable mutual TLS per workload

-You can also set peer authentication policy for a specific workload by setting the `selector` to match to the desired workload (by labels).
-However, Istio cannot aggregate workload-level policies when programming the outbound mTLS to a service, you will also need to provide a DestinationRule to specify that.
+To set a peer authentication policy for a specific workload, you must configure the `selector` section and specify the labels that match the desired workload.
+However, Istio cannot aggregate workload-level policies for outbound mTLS traffic to a service.
+Configure a destination rule to manage that behavior.

-For example, to set mTLS strict for `httpbin.bar`, you will need to set both peer authentication policy as well as destination rule like below:
+For example, the following peer authentication policy and destination rule enable strict mTLS for the `httpbin.bar` workload:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n bar -f -